matthodan/jekyll-asset-pipeline/README.md

   end
   ```

   The above code adds a CSS and a JavaScript compressor.
-You can name a compressor anything as long as it inherits from `JAPR::Compressor`.
+You can name a compressor anything as long as it inherits from `JekyllAssetPipeline::Compressor`.
 The `self.filetype` method defines the type of asset a compressor will process (either `'.js'` or `'.css'`).
 The `compress` method is where the magic happens.
 A `@content` instance variable that contains the raw content of our bundle is made available within the compressor.
 The compressor should process this content and return the processed content (as a string) via a `compress` method.

 2. If you haven't already, you should now install any dependencies that are required by your compressor.
 In our case, we need to install the `yui-compressor` gem.